 Michelle Rasmussen | Shinimichi

 The Kerala Blog Express was an incredible experience!
 This was my first time meeting up with a bunch of travel bloggers to explore a country, which was new to me.
 I’ve never really considered going to India before, but my visit to Kerala has certainly changed that.
 The beautiful sceneries, the friendly and curious locals, the spicy food (though I missed the taste of a cheeseburger) and everyone on the tour bus filled my backpack with happy memories of Kerala.
-One of my most memorable moments from the tour was the full day houseboat cruise down the backwaters.
-It was peaceful, relaxing and I had a great company.
+One of my most memorable moments from the tour was the full-day houseboat cruise down the backwaters.
+It was peaceful, relaxing and I had great company.
 I would do go again in a heartbeat!